Skip to main content

 What Is Eosinophilic Esophagitis?

 Eosinophilic esophagitis is a chronic allergic condition affecting the esophagus.
-The esophagus is tube-like organ that serves as part of the digestive system to pass food from the mouth to the stomach.
-A person with this condition has large numbers of white blood cells, or eosinophils, in the inner lining of the esophagus.
+The esophagus is a tube-like organ that is part of the digestive system to pass food from the mouth to the stomach.
+People with this condition have large numbers of white blood cells, or eosinophils, in the inner lining of the esophagus.

 Symptoms of Eosinophilic Esophagitis

 Eosinophils can cause inflammation in the esophagus, as well as decreased appetite, abdominal pain, vomiting, and difficulty swallowing.
-Eosinophilic esophagitis may also cause food to become lodged in the esophagus, in some severe cases, as the esophagus narrows when it becomes inflamed.
-When food becomes stuck in the esophagus, it can be a serious medical emergency, and is sometimes called “food impaction.”
+Eosinophilic esophagitis may also cause food to get lodged in the esophagus, in some severe cases, as the esophagus narrows when inflamed.
+Food stuck in the esophagus can be a serious medical emergency and is sometimes called “food impaction.”

 Diagnosing Eosinophilic Esophagitis

 Typically, an upper endoscopy and biopsies are necessary to diagnose eosinophilic esophagitis.
-Importantly, there is a significant link between eosinophilic esophagitis and allergic disorders.
+There is a significant link between eosinophilic esophagitis and allergic disorders.

 Most people who are diagnosed have one or more allergic disorders.
 Allergic disorders associated with eosinophilic esophagitis include asthma, allergic rhinitis, eczema, and food allergies.
-Additionally, exposure to environmental allergies, such as pollens, animals, dust mites, and mold could also worsen a person’s condition.
+Exposure to environmental allergies, such as pollens, animals, dust mites, and mold could also worsen the condition.

 One of the main causes of eosinophilic esophagitis is adverse immune responses to food.
-After eating some foods, people may experience hives and vomiting within minutes of eating.
-Allergy tests can be used to determine some triggers, however, conventional tests often fail to detect sensitivity to foods that cause eosinophilic esophagitis.
+People may get hives and vomit within minutes of eating certain foods.
+Allergy tests can determine some triggers, however, conventional tests often don’t detect food sensitivities that cause eosinophilic esophagitis.

 Treating Eosinophilic Esophagitis